Southend-on-Sea: Education

 Southend has a mixture of secondary school offerings.
 The mainstream secondary schools are mixed-sex comprehensives, while the city retained the grammar school system, which it has four schools.
 Additionally, there are two single-sex schools assisted by the Roman Catholic Church.

 In addition to a number of secondary schools that offer further education, the largest provider is South Essex College in a purpose-built building in the centre of town.

 Higher education is provided in the city by the University of Essex.
 The university has operated from the city since 2003.
 It also operates the East 15 Acting School Southend campus at the Clifftown Theatre.
+It was announced in December 2025 that the Southend campus would close in Summer 2026, with courses transferring to the Colchester campus.